-Student Name: Semester: Faculty Advisor Name: Date: Rating Scale: 4 - Superior 3 - Consistently Meets Exp Unsatisfactory Rating Scale: 4 - Superior 3 - Consistently Meets Expectations 2 - Inconsistently Meets Expectations 1 - Unsatisfactory A score of 1 (Unsatisfactory) in any category, requir es remediation PROFESSIONAL RESPONSIBILITY AND INTERPERSONAL .
+Student Name: Semester: Faculty Advisor Name: Date: Rating Scale: 4 - Superior 3 - Consistently Meets Exp Unsatisfactory pectations 2 - Inconsistently Meets Expecta tions 1 - A score of 1 (Unsatisfactory) in any category, requir es remediation PROFESSIONAL RESPONSIBILITY AND INTERPERSONAL .
 RELATIONSHIPS 4 3 2 1 Maintains professionalism in dress and attire in all set tings.
-Attends required activities and arrives on time. nds required activities and arrives on time.
+Attends required activities and arrives on time.
 Demonstrates reliability, dependability and completes s tasks fully and on time.
-Conducts self in an ethical manner; demonstrates hon respect towards faculty, staff and peers. esty, consideration and Displays a positive attitude, enthusiasm and attentive ness in all academic Displays positive behavior and maintains composure or situations. during adverse interactions Communicates effectively, and in a professional manner (including verbal and written forms of communication).
-Demonstrates good interpersonal skills, cooperation a and engagement in team Demonstrates self-awareness and accepts responsibili challenges and self-learning. ty for educational

-Demonstrates the ability to receive, integrate and utilize feedback from faculty and instructors.
-Recognizes and maintains appropriate boundaries with faculty.
+Conducts self in an ethical manner; demonstrates hor respect towards faculty, staff and peers. esty, consideration and Displays a positive attitude, enthusiasm and attentive ness in all academic Displays positive behavior and maintains composure or situations. during adverse interactions Communicates effectively, and in a professional mann written forms of communication). ner (including verbal and Demonstrates good interpersonal skills, cooperation a and engagement in team Demonstrates self-awareness and accepts responsibility for educational challenges and self-learning.
+Demonstrates the ability to receive, integrate and util and instructors. ize feedback from faculty Recognizes and maintains appropriate boundaries wit h faculty.
 Relates to peers, professors and others in a manner consistent with stated professional standards outlined in the Student Handbook.
-Demonstrates cooperation and collaboration when working with faculty and those in positions of authority.
-Demonstrates appropriate self-control (such as anger control, impulse control) in interpersonal relationships with faculty, peers and others.
-Respects cultural or personal differences when interacting with peers, including those related to age, sex, race, ethnicity, national origin, religion, sexual orientation, disability, language, and socioeconomic status.
+Demonstrates cooperation and collaboration when we those in positions of authority.
+Demonstrates appropriate self-control (such as anger interpersonal relationships with faculty, peers and other Respects cultural or personal differences when interactions related to age, sex, race, ethnicity, national origorientation, disability, language, and socioeconomic states.